MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 To limit postings for the specific user:

 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **User Setup**, and then choose the related link.
-2. In the **User ID** field, specify the user you want to allow to post in specific period.
+2. In the **User ID** field, specify the user allowed to post in specific period.
 3. In the **Allow Posting From** field, specify the GST date from which you allow posting.
 Posting a document or journal with a GST date before this date isn't allowed.
 4. In the **Allow Posting To** field, specify the GST date until which you allow posting.
 Posting a document or journal with a GST date after this date isn't allowed.

 ## Set up GST registration numbers for your country or region

-To help ensure people enter valid GST registration numbers, you can define formats for the GST registration numbers that are used in the countries or regions in which you do business. [!INCLUDE[prod_short](includes/prod_short.md)] will display an error message if someone makes a mistake or uses a format that is incorrect for the country or region.
+To help ensure people enter valid GST registration numbers, you can define formats for the GST registration numbers that are used in the countries or regions in which you do business. [!INCLUDE[prod_short](includes/prod_short.md)] displays an error message if someone makes a mistake or uses a format that is incorrect for the country or region.

 To set up GST registration numbers, follow these steps: